umlaeute/v4l2loopback/README.md

 $ v4l2-ctl -d /dev/video0 -c timeout=3000
 ~~~

+_Requires GStreamer 1.0, version >= 1.16_: You can provide a timeout image,
-Alternatively, you can calso provide a timeout-image, which will be displayed (instead of the NULL frames),
+which will be displayed (instead of the NULL frames), if the
-if the producer doesn't send any new frames for a given period:
+producer doesn't send any new frames for a given period (in the following
+example; 3000ms):

 ~~~
 $ v4l2loopback-ctl set-timeout-image -t 3000 /dev/video0 service-unavailable.png
-(this currently requires GStreamer 1.0 installed)
 ~~~

 ## DYNAMIC DEVICE MANAGEMENT